ianrumac/redukks/readme.md

 While for simple cases (i.e. simply updating the store) you can just use a `Store<StateType>`, it's better to create a custom context.
-This gives you an easy way to access dependencies, mock them, replace them, etc. Also, it's a good practice to keep them actions tightly coupled to them, so that you can easily see what actions need what dependencies.
+This gives you an easy way to access dependencies, mock them, replace them, etc. Also, it's a good practice to keep the actions tightly coupled to them, so that you can easily see what actions need what dependencies.

 With Kotlin's context receivers on the way, the code can be even cleaner in the future, removing the need for actions entirely and just implementing simple functions upon the receivers.
 But since most